developmentintermediate

 💾 Save System Evolution

-Problem: Flash → HTML5 save migration
+Problem: Flash to HTML5 save migration

 Solution: Universal save format with backward compatibility